bk138/gromit-mpx/README.md

     "blue Pen" = "red Pen" (color="blue");
     "yellow Pen" = "red Pen" (color="yellow");

+If you want another minimum size instead of the default 1, add `minsize` like this:

+	"red Marker" = "red Pen" (minsize=14);

 You can also draw lines that end in an arrow head.
 For this you have to specify `arrowsize`.
 This is a factor relative to the width of the line.
 For reasonable arrowheads start with 1.